 The key is not to commence your search randomly but rather do it in an organized fashion.
 If you are like me at all, you can easily find yourself on a web site unrelated to the subject your original search was intended to find.

 The best way to investigate is to have a theme or genre to explore and stick with it.
-That theme could be a specific type of photography like macro photography or landscape photography.
+That theme could be a specific type of photography like macro photography, landscape photography, long exposures, or water drop photography.

 You can also do a real specific image search on Google like "creative tree photography" or "ideas for creative photography."
 Use terms that interest YOU.
 Another great way to force yourself into creative photography is to give yourself a photography assignment such as "365 consecutive days of self portraits," or look for letters of the alphabet to photograph each day.